britishlibrary/peripleo/README.md

 15. If you are familiar with the procedure for editing files on GitHub, skip the rest of this page and move on to the [Configuration Guide](./Configuration-Guide.md).

 ## [<img src="https://github.com/britishlibrary/peripleo-lanc/blob/5e65ec35bfb0389bdc790d235898459c13a3abda/logos/pelagios.svg" height="20">](#) Uploading Datasets to GitHub
+> If you need to create a dataset, you could use *Locolligo*, following the instructions given [here](https://github.com/docuracy/Locolligo/blob/main/User-Guide-Basic.md).

 1. Navigate to your repository and click on `Code`, then select the `docs` folder.
 2. Now select the `data` folder.